The MARS15-based FermiCORD code system for calculation of the accelerator-induced residual dose: Calculation of the residual dose for the Mu2e Target Station

 Residual radiation levels in the Production Solenoid hall, where the target and beam dump are located, have previously been estimated.
 One such calculation was made in \cite{Leveling}, which considers only the activity of the region surrounding the target and the beam dump (and thus excludes contributions from the walls, floor and ceiling).
 Additionally, the sampling methods used in \cite{Leveling} were less sophisticated than those in FermiCORD: the target was assumed to be a point source, the heat and radiation shield and the end cap were sampled uniformly.
 The beam dump was divided into vertical slices parallel to the front face, but within each slice, all the activity was assumed to emanate from a cylindrical region near the center of the slice.

 The original calculation in \cite{Leveling} was performed using a different proposal for the Mu2e design, but, for comparison purposes, the calculations were modified to match the design that was examined with FermiCORD.\footnote{In order to apply the method in \cite{Leveling} to the geometry used in FermiCORD, the method had to be re-implemented, and during the re-implementation process, some changes were made to the method.
-In particular, the original method used additional sources of radiation in the vicinity of the target.} A comparison between FermiCORD and this revised calculation is shown in Figure \ref{PShall-graph}.
+In particular, the original method also considered radiation from additional sources of radiation in the vicinity of the target, such as the metal spokes holding the target in place.} A comparison between FermiCORD and this revised calculation is shown in Figure \ref{PShall-graph}.
 In particular, the dose calculated in corners is noticeably higher using FermiCORD due to the radiation emitted by the walls.

-In Figure \ref{slices}, residual doses calculated with FermiCORD at various positions in the Production Solenoid hall are displayed.
+In Figure \ref{slices}, residual doses calculated with FermiCORD at various positions in the Mu2e Production Solenoid hall are displayed.